- A message is content you send an audience of users. Messages are generally defined by how the user experiences them.

 Use a Workflow

-To create a message using a workflow, first choose your project from the dashboard, then click Create and select a workflow.
+To create a message using a workflow, first choose your project from the dashboard, then click Create and make your selection.

-Read the Workflow Overview to learn how to use workflows, their navigation and page elements, and how to find your message drafts.
+Read the Workflow Overview to learn how to use workflows, their navigation and page elements, and where to find your message drafts.